jmchatman/Python/README.txt

-This is the master repo for my Python projects.
+This is the master repo for my Python training and projects.